Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 In **Unity View**, **Player Character Classes** function by having implementable methods that are called when certain events occur during a game, such as when the player takes damage. **Classes** can also implement an update view method.

-These methods can be used to implement functionality on top of the base logic, for example, the default collision logic, and/or view update logic.
-Changing how different **Character Classes** function.
+These methods can be used to implement functionality on top of the base logic, for example the default collision logic and/or **Unity/View** update logic, changing how different **Character Classes** function.

 @bigtext{**Implementation**}